car251290/node.js-to-convert-to-a-pdf-file/README.md

 # node.js-to-convert-to-a-pdf-file
 how to convert a PDF using node.js
+# React
-# Continue learning to get the react small project and working with the Front-End and Back end of this project to get a success convertor to the pdf.
+Continue learning to get the react small project and working with the Front-End and Back end of this project to get a success convertor to the pdf.

 For this particular example, we are going to create a simple receipt that will have dynamic data coming from React’s state object.